Details for EDU511 Personal Development, Health and Physical Education

 Outcomes

-1. Explain stages of child and adolescent development in physical, cognitive, social and emotional, moral and spiritual development, including the role of parents/carers in this development;
+1. Discuss the stages of child and adolescent physical, cognitive, social and emotional, moral and spiritual development and illustrate the implications of this knowledge for teaching and learning.

-2. Identify current health and wellbeing issues that affect young Australians and the ability to foster positive lifestyle choices, while supporting learners’ emotional wellbeing from a Christian worldview, such as self-acceptance and self-confidence;
+2. Identify current health, well-being and social issues that affect young Australians and the ability to foster positive lifestyle choices, while supporting learners’ emotional well-being from a Christian worldview, such as positive identity, self-acceptance and self-confidence.

-4. Design programs to foster personal responsibility and goal setting, lifelong participation, interpersonal skills, spiritual wellbeing and respect;
+4. Design inclusive lessons that foster personal responsibility, goal setting, lifelong participation, interpersonal skills, spiritual wellbeing, and respect.

 Subject Content